dustinpfister/blog_posts/_posts/canvas-example-button-layout.md

 To work with buttons that are actually display objects in a canvas element rather than html elements positioned over a canvas, I am going to need to get canvas relative mouse and or touch positions as well as a means of collision or hit detection.

+So at the start of my custom trailered utility library for this canvas button layout example I have a mathematical modulo method.
+I will not be getting into the details about this method here as i have touched base on it all ready in a later post of mine.
+However I will say that it is just another way of preforming a modulo operation on top of what is built into javaScript itself.

-So at the start of my custom trailered utility library for this canvas button example I have a method that will return a canvas relative position fro a mouse or touch event.
-The canvas relative position can then be used in conjunction with another method that has to do with bounding box collision detection inside yet another method that will be used to find out if a button is clicked or not.
+ I also have a method that will return a canvas relative position from a mouse or touch event.
+The canvas relative position can then be used in conjunction with another method that has to do with bounding box collision detection inside yet another method in this utility library that will be used to find out if a button is clicked or not.

 ```js
 var u = {};